junxit/us-congress-bills-117/metadata.md

 - 2021-11-15 — Introduced in House
 - 2021-11-15 — Introduced in House
 - 2021-11-15 — Referred to the House Committee on Natural Resources.
+- 2021-11-18 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2022-01-20 — Subcommittee Hearings Held.
+- 2022-02-16 — Committee Consideration and Mark-up Session Held.
+- 2022-02-16 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-02-16 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2022-04-25 — Placed on the Union Calendar, Calendar No. 220.
+- 2022-04-25 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-298.
+- 2022-04-25 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-298.